dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/PerformMajorCompactionOnTable.md

 The `SYSCS_UTIL.SYSCS_PERFORM_MAJOR_COMPACTION_ON_TABLE` system
 procedure performs a major compaction on a table.
 The compaction is performed on the table and on all of its index and constraint tables.

+A *major compaction* actually reads every block of data from the every store file in a Region, and rewrites only the live data to a single store file.
+This permanently deletes the rows that were previously marked as deleted.
+HBase runs major compactions on a scheduled interval, which is specified in the `hbase.hregion.majorcompaction` property; the default value for this property in Splice Machine is 7 days.

+Splice Machine recommends running a major compaction on a table after you've imported a large dataset into the table or deleted a large number of rows from the table in your database.

+For more information about compactions, see [Best Practices: Using Compaction ](developers_bestpractices_compacting.html).

 ## Syntax